caleb531/open-conference-url/README.md

 ## Configuration

 This workflow contains configuration for various aspects of the workflow's behavior.
-In Alfred 5, you can adjust these configuration options by navigating to the workflow in Alfred Preferences and clicking the "Configure Workflow..." button near the top of the window.
-For more, see [the Alfred help article on Workflow Configuration][workflow-configuration].
+For details on how to find these configuration settings, you can refer to [the Alfred help article on Workflow Configuration][workflow-configuration].

 [workflow-configuration]: https://www.alfredapp.com/help/workflows/user-configuration/